LLM-Safety Evaluations Lack Robustness: Conclusion

 \section{Conclusion}

 In this work, we critically examined the current state of LLM robustness evaluations, highlighting major sources of noise, bias, and inconsistencies across datasets, algorithms, and evaluation pipelines.
 Our analysis reveals that small and inconsistently subsampled datasets, implementation discrepancies, and fragmented evaluation setups severely hinder the reproducibility and comparability of research in this space.

-To address these issues, we recommend the following: \begin{itemize}[leftmargin=8pt, topsep=0em, parsep=0em,itemsep=2pt] \item Larger, high-quality benchmarks should be prioritized to reduce statistical uncertainty. \item Data subsampling should be avoided to reduce the need to reproduce past work and ease cross-paper comparisons. \item The field should work to standardize \& carefully document implementation details like quantization, tokenization, and chat templates, as they significantly impact ASR. \item Methods should be compared under fair conditions; attacks should be controlled for effort or success rate, and defenses should consistently report results for safety \& overrefusal to ensure meaningful evaluations. \item Finally, to reduce bias in the judging phase, we recommend using multiple judge models, manual verification of judge effectiveness on attacks and defenses, and a shift from greedy generation towards distributional evaluation. \end{itemize} Our vision for LLM-robustness research is a field with correct, consistent, reliable, and reproducible results that are easily comparable across different projects, be it new attack algorithms, defenses, or models.
+To address these issues, we recommend the following: \begin{itemize}[leftmargin=8pt, topsep=0em, parsep=0em,itemsep=1pt] \item \textbf{Datasets:} Prioritize larger, high-quality benchmarks and avoid ad-hoc subsampling to reduce statistical uncertainty and simplify cross-paper comparisons. \item \textbf{Implementation:} Standardize and document details like quantization, tokenization, and chat templates, which significantly impact ASR. \item \textbf{Fair comparisons:} Control attacks for effort or success rate, and consistently report both safety and overrefusal for defenses. \item \textbf{Evaluation:} Use multiple judge models with manual verification, and shift from greedy generation toward distributional evaluation. \item \textbf{Incentives:} Reviewers and organizers should codify reproducibility requirements in \textit{mandatory} subfield-specific guidelines; authors must adhere to them. \end{itemize} Our vision for LLM-robustness research is a field with correct, consistent, reliable, and reproducible results that are easily comparable across different projects, be it new attack algorithms, defenses, or models.
 We hope our work serves as a constructive step towards this goal.